joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-package-json/README.md

 ## The `"engines"` field

-As mentioned in the [chapter about shipping ESM for CommonJS consumers](../../04-cjs-esm-interop/shipping-esm-for-cjs/README.md#engines), use the `"engines"` field to limit installs to Node.js versions that support `require(esm)`.
-Many packages bump the major version when dropping older Node.js support.
+As mentioned in the [chapter about shipping ESM for CommonJS consumers](../../04-cjs-esm-interop/shipping-esm-for-cjs/README.md#engines), when a CommonJS package is migrated to ESM, consider updating the `"engines"` field to limit installs to Node.js versions that support `require(esm)`.
+Many packages bump the major version when dropping older Node.js support too.
 For example:

 ```json
 {